Porus: Sources

 The only contemporary information available on Porus and his kingdom is from Greek sources, whereas Indian sources do not mention him.
-These Greek sources differ considerably among themselves.
+The Greek sources differ considerably among themselves.

 Identification

 Purus

-Michael Witzel conjectures that Porus was a king of the Pūrus, a Vedic tribe, who existed as a marginal power in Punjab after their defeat in the Battle of the Ten Kings.
+Michael Witzel conjectures that Porus was a king of the Pūrus, a Vedic tribe, who existed as a marginal power in Sapta Sindhu after their defeat in the Battle of the Ten Kings.
 Hem Chandra Raychaudhuri largely agreed with this identification.

-Sourasenis
+Saurasenis

 Quintus Curtius Rufus mentions Porus' vanguard soldiers carrying a banner of "Herakles" during the face-off with Alexander.
 Accordingly, Ishwari Prasad and a few other scholars argue that Porus was a Shurasena.
 (Note: Iswhari Prashad and others following his lead, found further support for this conclusion in the fact that a section of Shurasenas were supposed to have migrated westwards to Punjab and modern Afghanistan from Mathura and Dvārakā, after Krishna walked to heaven and had established new kingdoms there.)
 This identification is based on the fact that multiple Greek histories — Indica by Arrian, Geographica by Strabo, and Bibliotheca historica by Diodorus Siculus — note Megasthenes (Note: He had traveled to India, after Porus had been already supplanted by Chandragupta Maurya.) to have described an Indian tribe called Sourasenoi who worshiped one "Herakles" and originated from the lands of Mathura and Yamuna.
 (Note: The Greeks often chronicled foreign gods in terms of their own divinities; multiple scholars have argued "Herakles" to mean "Hari-Krishna", the closest mythological equivalent.
 This identification also fits with the geography, Mathura being the epicenter of the Krshna cult.
 However, there is no evidence of Krishna worship as early as the 4th century BC.
 Some modern scholars equate "Herakles" to Indra but this identification is not widely accepted either.)

 Rule

 Background

 A detailed physical map of the Punjab region.
 The major rivers of the region including the Jhelum (Hydaspes) and Chenab (Acesines) are visible.

 Porus ruled over the tracts between the rivers Hydaspes (Jhelum) and Acesines (Chenab); Strabo noted the territory to contain almost 300 cities.
 He had a hostile relationship with the neighboring polity of Taxila, having assassinated their erstwhile ruler Ambhiraj, his maternal uncle.

 When Alexander crossed the Indus in their eastward invasion, probably in Udabhandapura, he was greeted by the then-ruler of Taxila, Omphis, son of Ambhiraj.
 Years ago, he had visited Alexander in Sogdiana and was treated as an ally; Omphis' rule was confirmed and gifts lavished, but a Macedonian satrap was installed.
 Omphis hoped to force both Porus and Abisares into submission, leveraging the might of Alexander's forces, and dispatched diplomatic missions to this effect.

-In response, Abisares offered submission but Porus refused, leading Alexander to seek a face-off on the bank of Jhelum.
+In response, Abisares offered submission while Porus refused, leading Alexander to seek a face-off on the bank of Hydaspes.
 Thus began the Battle of the Hydaspes in 326 BC; the exact site remains unknown and the exact strength of the armies cannot be determined either, due to major discrepancies between sources.